Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid

 we get the so-called semi-discrete formulation

 The surface integral has been approximated by a sum of the fluxes through the faces $\partial\Omega_{l}$ of the cell $\Omega_{i}$.
-The $\sigma_{l}$ stands for the area of the face $\partial\Omega_{l}$, and $\left|\Omega_{i}\right|$ is the volume of the cell $\Omega_{i}$.
+The $\sigma_{l}$ stands for the area of the face $\partial\Omega_{l}$, $\hat{\vectorsym{n}}$ is the normal vector to the face $\partial\Omega_{l}$, and $\left|\Omega_{i}\right|$ is the volume of the cell $\Omega_{i}$.
+The flux across the element faces is computed via numerical fluxes (this is represented in the equation as the operator $\left[\cdot\right]^{*}$).
+The computation of the numerical advective fluxes requires a reconstruction procedure that takes cell-centered values of conserved quantities, momentum and temperature gradients, and interpolate them to the faces.
+Typically, the Roe schemes with an entropy fix are employed.
+The gradients are computed based on the Green--Gauss theorem.
+This procedure reconstructs values needed at face integration points to approximate the Green--Gauss integral linearly.
+Gradient limiters can be applied in the vecinity of strong discontinuities.
 The finite volume discretization implemented in CODA is second-order accurate.
-The advective fluxes are approximated with the Roe schemes with an entropy fix.
-In this scheme, the left and right states at the cell interfaces are piecewise linearly reconstructed, and therefore gradient-based.
 More details on how are computed the element and face gradients can be found in \cite{schwoeppe2013a,volpiani2024a,langer2024a}.
 Regarding the time discretization, in CODA are available explicit, implicit and implicit-explicit integrators.
 In this work we have used an implicit backward-Euler scheme based on preconditioned matrix-free GMRES.
 Preconditioners include incomplete LU and line-inversion \cite{mohnke2023a}.